 Who doesn’t have weed problems?
 There are some things that can be done to prevent weed problems before they get overwhelming without resorting to typical yard chemicals.

 Pre-emergent (prevents germination of seeds): corn gluten meal, sold under various brand names, has been shown to prevent seed germination as well as the chemical products sold for this purpose.
 Corn gluten meal should be applied in the cool of spring (when daffodils are blooming) and for even better control again in the cool of fall.
 It is safe for people, pets, wildlife, and other plants and will add some nitrogen to your soil.
 Avoid using on newly seeded areas or just before seeding.
 It may be necessary to wait six weeks before planting seeds but plants can be planted at anytime.
 Corn gluten meal is available in granular or spray forms plus in combination with a lawn fertilizer.
 Corn gluten meal in various forms is available at my store Basil & Rose

 When weeds are small scrape the soil with an action hoe, stirrup hoe, or Winged Weeder.
-This cuts the weeds off right at the soil level either killing or weakening the weed.
-Many will not grow back.
-This method also makes it less likely that you will be bringing buried weed seeds to the soil surface where they will begin to grow.
+This cuts the weeds off right at soil level.